 As communicated in ADOT Environmental Planning Project Procedures and Delivery Manual, the Environmental Planner distributes the initial draft environmental document to the specific Environmental Technical Specialists.
-In addition to sharing this with EP Technical Specialists, Environmental Planners should also ensure the draft NEPA documents have been shared with ADOT Civil Rights Office, Communications, and any other pertinent stakeholders (Cooperating Agencies, Participating Agencies, Tribes, etc).
+In addition to sharing this with EP Technical Specialists, Environmental Planners will also ensure the draft NEPA documents have been shared with ADOT Civil Rights Office, core project team members, and any other pertinent stakeholders (Cooperating Agencies, Participating Agencies, Tribes, etc.).